not2cleverdotme/BadSuccessor/README.md

 ## License

-This script follows the same licensing terms as the original BadSuccessor project by Akamai Technologies Inc.
+Copyright 2025 Akamai Technologies Inc.

+Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
+You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0

+Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+See the License for the specific language governing permissions and limitations under the License.

 ## Disclaimer

 This tool is provided for legitimate security testing purposes only.
 Users are responsible for ensuring they have proper authorization before using this tool in any environment.
+Akamai follows ethical security research principles and makes this software available so that others can assess and improve the security of their own environments.
+Akamai does not condone malicious use of the software; the user is solely responsible for their conduct.